 Donating to EFF: https://eff.org/donate-le

 Now note these paths and file names. take a peak at your 0000_cert.pem, 0000_chain.pem, and 0001_chain.pem.
 Keytool, wants everything separate.
-Make your the intermediate file (0000_chain.pem) has only one key.
+Make sure the intermediate file (0000_chain.pem) has only one key.
 Now is also a good time to grab Let’s Encrypt’s Root certificate.
 In this example we called it le-root.pem in the some directory.
 Once we have the root and intermediate certificates handy and our own cert signed, we are ready to install them.

 keytool -import -trustcacerts -alias CARoot -file /var/lib/unifi/le-root.pem -keystore keystore -storepass aircontrolenterprise